Membership approved June 8, 2023. This version supersedes any and all previous documents.

 Any member may bring charges against a fellow member for alleged misconduct prejudicial to the best interests of the Club or the Breed.
+Charges must pertain to incidents occurring no more than 180 days prior to filing and must not contain contractual disputes.
 Written charges with specifications must be filed with the Secretary, together with a deposit of $50, which shall be forfeited if such charges are not sustained by the Board or a committee following a hearing.
 The Secretary shall promptly send a copy of the charges to the Director assigned as #2 and the grievance/ethics committee.
 The committee will attempt to arbitrate a solution between the two parties.
 If after 20 days of the receipt of the charges there is no resolution, the Member that is bringing the charges may request that the BOD consider whether the actions alleged in the charges, if proven, might constitute conduct prejudicial to the best interests of the Club or the Breed.
 If the Board considers that the charges do not allege conduct which would be prejudicial to the best interests of the Club or of the Breed, it may refuse to entertain jurisdiction.
 If the Board entertains jurisdiction for the charges, it shall fix a date of a hearing by the Board or a committee of not less than six members of the Board, not less than three weeks or more that six weeks thereafter.
 The Secretary shall promptly send one copy of the charges to the accused member by certified mail, together with a notice of the hearing, an assurance that the defendant may personally appear in his own defense, and an acceptance for bringing witnesses on his or her behalf.

 The Board of Directors or Board committee, of not less than 6 directors shall have complete authority to decide whether counsel may attend the hearing, but both complainant and defendant shall be treated uniformly in that regard.
 Should the charges be sustained after hearing all the evidence and testimony presented by complainant and defendant, the Board or Board committee may by a majority vote of those present reprimand or suspend the defendant from all privileges of the Club.
 Suspension may not last longer than a calendar year.
 Immediately after the Board or Board committee has reached a decision; its finding shall be put in written form and filed with the Secretary.
 The Secretary, in turn, shall notify each of the parties of the decision and penalty, if any.